suprotivesarkar/Portfolio/README.md

-# This is a Online Portfolio using HTML, CSS, Javascript, and PHP
+# This is a Online Portfolio using HTML, CSS, Javascript.